EGInsiders/Beta-Knowledgebase/Teams/2017-08-30-Group-Planning.md

 ## Auto Groups

 "Auto Groups" is a feature which will automatically create a new group for lead coaches as they join the team.
 When Auto Groups is turned on, the system will first create a new group reserved for each person who you invite to join the team as a lead coach.
 Initially, the names for the automatically generated groups will contain a pending coach's email address but after the coach joins the site their name will be auto populated into the group’s title.
+The coach can update their group name to display something other than their name (class title, grade, etc.).

-As lead coaches join the team they will become a follower and owner of the group which was created for them.
+As lead coaches join the team they will automatically become a follower and owner of the group which was created for them.

 The purpose of Auto Groups is to simplify the process of creating groups and then adding students to the team.
 When the feature is enabled, lead coaches only need to join the team and then share the join code for their already created group with students.